-- Any sign capable of being represented graphically can be protected and registered as an EAEU trademark (including words, design, 3D, holograms, combinations, colour marks and marks consisting of digits).
+- Any sign capable of being represented graphically can be protected and registered as an EAEU trademark (including words, design, three-dimensional forms, holograms, combinations, colour marks and marks consisting of digits).
 Certification and guarantee marks as well as signs that cannot be represented graphically cannot be registered as EAEU trademarks.

 - Can trademark rights be established without registration?

 - No, they cannot.
 This region, as well as all the member countries of the EAEU, are first-to-register jurisdictions.